Human (Death album): Background and release

-Bassist Steve DiGiorgio left after the recording of the album (though he would later return to record Individual Thought Patterns).
+Bassist Steve Di Giorgio left after the recording of the album (though he would later return to record Individual Thought Patterns).
 He was replaced by Scott Carino, who toured with the band in 1991 and 1992.
 Carino also recorded additional bass overdub on "Cosmic Sea" after a couple of issues were discovered during the mixing stage.
-The rest of the song (including the bass solo) was recorded by DiGiorgio.
+The rest of the song (including the bass solo) was recorded by Di Giorgio.